-As any retrospective study, this study has limitations regarding the impact of inferential analyzes.
-In terms of long-term survival analyses, the study's limitations for these objectives are those associated with the immeasurable biases seen in all retrospective studies, particularly those addressing oncologic outcomes.
+Like any retrospective study, this study has limitations regarding the impact of inferential analyzes.
+In terms of long-term survival analyses, the study's limitations are associated with the immeasurable biases as seen in all retrospective studies, particularly those addressing oncologic outcomes.
 Selection bias based on several nonobjective criteria could have contributed to some of the differences between the two study groups.
 Because detailed data on systemic treatment, radiotherapy, or their toxicity were not reasonably available to analyze, they were not addressed in this study.
-However, for the investigation of oncological approach in urgency compared to electives, this is a useful and applicable model.
-The allocation to the elective or emergency group takes into account the patient's clinical presentation, not being possible any type of randomization.
-Considering 30-d mortality, our sample presented a small number of deceased patients to perform an adequate multivariate model.
-Thus, only univariate analysis is presented, and confounding bias cannot be excluded.
+However, for the investigation of oncological approach in urgency compared to elective surgeries, this is a useful and applicable model.
+The allocation to the elective or emergency group takes into account the patient's clinical presentation, but not possible via any type of randomization.
+In 30-d mortality, our sample presented a small number of deceased patients to perform an adequate multivariate analysis.
+Thus, only univariate analysis was presented, and confounding bias cannot be excluded.
 In summary, we do believe that this study provides subsidies to recommend the oncologically adequate surgery to be performed even in an emergency for most patients.
-However, it also suggests that a more specific assessment of patients over 80 years is appropriate, especially due to the observed mortality.
+However, it also suggests that a more specific assessment of patients aged over 80 years is appropriate, especially due to the observed mortality.
 It should be noted that this conduct should be reserved for surgeons with experience in oncology surgery for colon cancer, as well as institutions with a high volume of this disease, as occurred in this study.

 CONCLUSION

-It is possible to respect the oncological radicality of colon cancer surgery in both emergency and elective procedures.
+It is possible to achieve the oncological radicality of colon cancer surgery in both emergency and elective procedures.

 ARTICLE HIGHLIGHTS